This story has been updated. It was originally published on 8/23/17.

 If you’re going to be storing your laptop or smartphone for an extended period of time, you should leave the gadget with a charge somewhere around 50 percent, as recommended by Apple and other sources.
 Switch your device off while you store it, and as we mentioned earlier, make sure to keep it in a Goldilocks spot: not too hot and not too cold.

-The documentation that comes with your device should include more tips and advice, so read through it all carefully for any extra guidelines on treating your batteries as kindly as possible.
-Apply this little bit of extra care, and you should find the battery inside your phone or laptop lasting at least until you're ready for an upgrade.
+The documentation that comes with your device should include more battery charging tips and advice, so read through it all carefully for any extra guidelines on treating your precious power packs as kindly as possible.
+Apply this little bit of extra care, and you should find the battery inside your phone or laptop lasts at least until you’re ready for an upgrade.